nathanmargaglio/Handwritten-Digits-Classification/markdown/report.md

 Ultimately, it is clear that the more hidden units we have (at least up to 50), the better the accuracy.
 For $\lambda$, an optimal value isn't as clear from these plots, but we consider a value of 30 to be generally good given these examples.

 The best model we produced used 50 hidden units with a $\lambda$ of 10.
-This is what we used in our *params.pickle* file, and, in our tests, yields a training set accuracy of 95.4%, a validation set accuracy of 94.8%, a test set accuracy of 95.0%, all with a training time of about 1 minute and 38 seconds.
+This is what we used in our $params.pickle$ file, and, in our tests, yields a training set accuracy of 95.4%, a validation set accuracy of 94.8%, a test set accuracy of 95.0%, all with a training time of about 1 minute and 38 seconds.

 ### Training Time Versus Number of Hidden Units